This program encourages students to explore the art, cuisine, culture, environment, science and technology of Italy and Sicily.

 - Capstone courses cannot be repeated.
 If you have previously taken this capstone course, please contact the UNI Study Abroad Center prior to starting your program application.

 This is a four week accelerated version of UNI’s Environmental, Technology and Society Capstone, taught over the May 2021 session.
-The course is to run asynchronously so you can fit it into your schedule.
-There will be approximately 6.25 hours of content development delivered each week with another 5 to 7 hours of work on your end reading, writing, synthesizing.
-This program offers an enhanced learning experience through virtual visits and conversations with locals and experts in Italy and Sicily.
+The course is to run asynchronously as well as synchronously.
+There will be approximately 6.25 hours of content delivered each week with another 5 to 7 hours of work on your end reading, writing, synthesizing.
+Synchronous class meetings will be held Monday, Tuesday, Wednesday from 9 to 9:50 am.
+Meetings with international partners/live tours may be held outside of these time frames, depending on speakers' schedules.

 Week 1: Italian Society (History, Environment, Mafia, Religion, Innovation)